 Now, after backing up my newly configured VM I can get into my new 12c DB from the Windows host:

 Connected to: Oracle Database 12c Enterprise Edition Release 126.96.36.199.0 - 64bit Production With the Partitioning, OLAP, Advanced Analytics and Real Application Testing opt ions SQL>

 Victory!
 Of course, then the very first thing I attempt to do, that I would normally do under 11g, doesn’t work:

 SQL> create user abc123 identified by a9s9d9d9; create user abc123 identified by a9s9d9d9 * ERROR at line 1: ORA-65096: invalid common user or role name

 So, I’ve got 12c, but now I still have to figure out how to use it!

 P.S.
-Check out this 12c install web page.
+Check out this 12c install web page(DOES NOT EXIST).
 It looks pretty comprehensive.